The Governance Report 2014

 The administrative capacities dashboard developed for the 2014 Governance Report consists of four national-level sub-dashboards, one for each of the capacities highlighted in the Report: delivery, regulatory, coordination and analytical.
 All together, the four sub-dashboards comprise the most comprehensive snapshot of administrative capacities available.
 Comprised of data from multiple organisations and data providers, the dashboard includes raw indicators as well as thematic indexes that make it possible to address empirically questions about possible relationships between institutional design, the functioning of bureaucracies and governance output.

 Data from the indicators created for The Governance Report 2014 as well as any images generated by the interactive tools are free to use for research purposes.
-Please use the following citation: Hertie School of Governance (2014).
+Please use the following citation: Hertie School (2014).
 The Governance Report 2014: Administrative Capacities Indicators.
-Hertie School of Governance: Berlin.
+Hertie School: Berlin.

 As part of The Governance Report 2014, governance innovations from around the world were selected in order to illustrate how novel approaches to problem-solving interact with administrative capacities in different sectors.
 These ten cases provide a diverse coverage of geographical regions, policy fields, leading actors and administrative capacities:

 - Barcelona Social Inclusion Plan (Spain)

 - Biodiversity Banking and Offsets Scheme (Australia)

 - Climate investment programmes (Sweden)